apwheele/Blog_Code/Quarto/BookExample/README.md

     warnings.filterwarnings("ignore")
     ```

-I did not use it in the end, but you can also do sneaky things like monkey-patch the `print` function this way, to get it to print in your book format how you want.
+You can also do sneaky things like monkey-patch the `print` function this way, to get it to print in your book format how you want.
+(I did that at least once in the book.)

 # Formatting Epub for Amazon